vs-ude/fyr-www/content/intro/lang.md

     b byte
 }

-alignedSizeof<int64>    // This is 8
+alignedSizeOf<int64>    // This is 8
-alignedSizeof<Odd>      // This is 16, because Odd has a size of 9
+alignedSizeOf<Odd>      // This is 16, because Odd has a size of 9
                         // but needs an alignment of 8.
 ```